trentlarson/endorser-ch/README.md

 - check DB changes

-- 90 1 run tests while disconnected from the internet
+- 90 3 neo4j
 - 90 0 add greater-than / less-than tests
-- 90 3 neo4j
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact
 - 60 6 all functionality in uport
 - 70 0 if there's already a response JWT & message then a new one might not show
 - 70 0 retrieve dates as full ISO dates (eg for confirmations), not dates without timestamp
 - 70 0 ensure JWT subject is counted as a confirmation
 - 70 0 bug when a claim is duplicated
+- 70 1 run tests while disconnected from the internet
 - 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
 - 90 0 add helmet
 - 90 1 run prod in prod mode (ie. not: npm run dev)